 Di Canio, 44, has been accused of fascist views after appearing to give a straight-arm salute to fans while playing for Italian club Lazio.

-In a statement released on his website, Mr Miliband said: "I wish Sunderland AFC all success in the future.
+, Mr Miliband said: "I wish Sunderland AFC all success in the future.
 It is a great institution that does a huge amount for the North East and I wish the team very well over the next vital seven games.

 "However, in the light of the new manager's past political statements, I think it right to step down."